Choosing between Qatar and Emirates business class isn’t just about luxury. It’s about what kind of experience you want in the air.

-Whether you have decided to bid for an upgrade, or found another way to get upgraded to business class (or perhaps you’re just going to outright buy a business class seat), I hope this guide helps you decide between Emirates Airlines and Qatar Airways for your flight.
+Whether you have decided to bid for an upgrade, or found another way to get upgraded to business class, I hope this guide helps you decide between Emirates Airlines and Qatar Airways for your flight.

 Qatar vs Emirates Business Class